CHAIRMAN OF THE BOARD, FOOD RESCUE US

 While Carol’s career includes work in the for-profit, not-for-profit and public sectors, her passion is helping mission driven organizations do more and do it better.
 For thirteen years beginning in 2001, she worked at AmeriCares, the global health and emergency response organization where she held senior leadership positions.
-In 2015 she joined Military Adaptive Sports Inc., the non-profit set up to plan and execute the Invictus Games 2016, an international competition for wounded active and retired service men and women to be held in Orlando, Florida May 2016.
-500 athletes from 15 countries will compete in 10 adaptive sports to raise awareness for the power of sport in recovery and for the sacrifices that the competitors and their families have made for their countries.
+In 2015 she joined Military Adaptive Sports Inc., the non-profit set up to plan and execute the Orlando 2016 Invictus Game, an international competition for wounded active and retired service men and women.
+Founded by Prince Harry, Duke of Sussex, the Games raise awareness for the power of sports in recovery.

 Founding Director of Neighbors Link Stamford (now Build OneCommunity)